-Canadian companies operate successfully in virtually every industry sector in the global marketplace.
-Canadian companies have established a reputation, both in Canada and abroad, for conducting business in a fair, open and responsible manner.
-EDC is committed to helping Canadian companies become internationally recognized as leaders in sustainable and responsible business, giving them the competitive advantage they need to succeed internationally.
-This Environmental and Social Review Directive (the "Directive") is one of the processes through which EDC manages environmental and social risks as it pertains to project-related reviews.
+As part of the Environmental and Social Risk Management (ESRM) Policy Framework, the Environmental and Social Review Directive (the "Directive") is one of the processes through which EDC manages environmental and social risks as they pertain to project-related reviews.
 EDC is required by Section 10.1 of the Export Development Act to make a determination as described below before entering into a transaction related to a project.